Most popular

 The ER assigned to investigate the complaint will interview you, your contractor, and any other people who can furnish relevant information.
 If a licensed contractor is found to have violated contracting laws, CSLB may issue a citation or file an accusation to suspend or revoke the contractor’s license.

-READ ALSO: What is coal found in?
+READ ALSO: What is the salary of Tata Motors?

 How long does CSLB have jurisdiction over contractors?